-This manual offers information on the sensor, the working principle and all you need to know to successfully use it.
+This manual offers information of the sensor, the working principle and all you need to know for proper application.

-FHF05 sensors measure heat flux through the object in which they are incorporated or on which they are mounted, in W/m2.
-The sensor in FHF05 is a thermopile.
-This thermopile measures the temperature difference across FHF05's flexible body.
+This sensor measures heat flux through the object in which it is incorporated or on which it is mounted, in W/m2.
+The sensor in FHF06 is a thermopile.
+This thermopile measures the temperature difference across FHF06's flexible body.
 A type T thermocouple is integrated as well to provide a measurement of temperature.
 The thermopile and thermocouple do not require power.

 Multiple small thermal spreaders, which form a conductive layer covering the sensor, help reduce the thermal conductivity dependence of the measurement.
-With its incorporated spreaders, the sensitivity of the FHF05 sensors is independent of their environment.
+With its incorporated spreaders, the sensitivity of FHF06 is independent of its environment.
 Many competing sensors do not have thermal spreaders, so their sensitivity cannot be relied upon; it depends on the material on which they are mounted.
-The passive guard area around the FHF05 sensor reduces measurement errors due to edge effects and is also used for mounting.
+The passive guard area around the sensor reduces measurement errors due to edge effects and is also used for mounting.